|

 -

-- hshs (Home Schooling High School) - A discussion list for parents homeschooling high school students, 9th-12th grade.
+- hshs (Home Schooling High School) - A non-denominational discussion list for parents homeschooling high school students, 9th-12th grade.
 Parents of 8th graders are welcome so they can start planning for high school.
 Only topics related to home schooling high school are allowed on this list.
-Please do not post virus warnings, advertisements, or pleas for charity.
+Please do not post virus warnings, advertisements, hot political topics, or pleas for charity.
 These are not appropriate for this list.
+Also not appropriate on this list are regional announcements of events taking place in one particular part of the country that 99% of the list members will never be able to get to.
+Those who can go can hear about it through some other venue.

 -